ffedox/isotopy-distribution/README.md

-# Identifying medical drama narratives: a subtitle-level multi-output regression approach with CNNs and BERT
+# Identifying medical drama narratives: a multi-output regression approach with CNNs and BERT